e-delaney/e-delaney.github.io/_pages/research.md

   Mark T. Keane, Eoin M. Kenny, Eoin Delaney and Derek Greene

 ### Activities

+* I am on the progran committee for ACM FAccT 2025.

+* I organized a workshop on [Auditing Accountability in Trustworthy Artificial Intelligence with Applications in Personalised Medicine](https://oxaihealth.github.io/).
+Big shout our and thanks to St Annes College Oxford and the GET team for helping me with this!

 * I am honoured to receive the national award of [Best Application of AI in a Student Project](https://www.insight-centre.org/insights-eoin-delaney-wins-2022-ai-ireland-award/).